 Slieve Gullion Forest Park is free to enter.
-When you use the Park and Ride it costs £1 per person.

 In the Slieve Gullion Courtyard buildings there is the newly opened Synge & Byrne Café (8am to 6pm 7 days a week), Synge & Byrne Coffee dock, Clanrye Tuck Shop a Visitor Information Office and toilets.
 The café, and toilets have disabled access from the carpark – follow the signs.